mlab-upenn/f110-vesc-docs/README.md

 ## Mounting the Jetson and Power Board

-Before mounting the power board to the chassis, attach two 25mm standoffs to the power board using Phillips screws.
-(The mounting holes for the standoffs are located near the long headers for the Teensy.)
+Before mounting the power board to the chassis, attach two 20mm standoffs to the power board using  screws.
+(The mounting holes for the standoffs are located near the long headers for the Teensy.
+Note that these standoffs might already be attached to the WiFi.)

 <img src="images/mech_power_board_antenna_standoffs.jpg" width="400">